-We are a New York City based clinical-stage biopharmaceutical company committed to identifying and advancing transformative therapies for the treatment of cancer and rare diseases with significant unmet needs.
+We are a New York City based clinical-stage biopharmaceutical company committed to identifying and advancing transformative therapies for the treatment of cancer and rare diseases.
+We were founded on the principle of applying modern scientific, regulatory or manufacturing advancements to established mechanisms in order to create new development opportunities.
 We prioritize creativity, diverse perspectives, integrity and tenacity to expedite our goal of bringing life-changing therapies to people with limited treatment options.

 Our portfolio includes two development programs utilizing TARA-002, an investigational cell therapy based on the broad immunopotentiator, OK-432, which was originally granted marketing approval by the Japanese Ministry of Health and Welfare as an immunopotentiating cancer therapeutic agent.
-This cell therapy is currently approved in Japan for lymphatic malformations, or LMs, and multiple oncologic indications.
-It has never been approved outside Japan and we have secured worldwide rights to the asset excluding Japan and Taiwan and have begun to explore its use in rare and oncology indications.
-We are developing TARA-002 in non-muscle invasive bladder cancer, or NMIBC, and in LMs.
+This cell therapy is currently approved in Japan and Taiwan for LMs, and multiple oncologic indications.
+We have secured worldwide rights to the asset excluding Japan and Taiwan and have begun to explore its use in oncology and rare disease indications.
+TARA-002 was developed from the same master cell bank of genetically distinct group A Streptococcus pyogenes as OK-432 (marketed as Picibanil® in Japan and Taiwan by Chugai Pharmaceutical Co., Ltd., or Chugai Pharmaceutical).
+We are currently developing TARA-002 in non-muscle invasive bladder cancer, or NMIBC, and in LMs.

-TARA-002's lead oncology program is in non-muscle invasive bladder cancer, or NMIBC, which is cancer found in the tissue that lines the inner surface of the bladder that has not spread into the bladder muscle.
+Our lead oncology program is TARA-002 in NMIBC, which is cancer found in the tissue that lines the inner surface of the bladder that has not spread into the bladder muscle.
 Bladder cancer is the sixth most common cancer in the United States, with NMIBC representing approximately 80% of bladder cancer diagnoses.
 Approximately 65,000 patients are diagnosed with NMIBC in the United States each year.
-Very few new therapeutics have been approved in NMIBC since the 1990s and the current standard of care for NMIBC includes intravesical Bacillus Calmette-Guerin, or BCG.
+Very few new therapeutics have been approved for NMIBC since the 1990s and the current standard of care for NMIBC includes intravesical Bacillus Calmette-Guérin, or BCG.
 The mechanism of TARA-002 is similar to BCG.
-Both TARA-002 and BCG are intravesically administered and elicit a type Th1 type immune response and locally activated generally similar array of cytokines and immune cells.
+TARA-002 and BCG are intravesically administered and elicit both a Th1 type immune response and locally activated generally similar array of cytokines and immune cells.